bmordan/CV/readme.md

 **Feb 2019 - now WhiteHat**

 Software Engineering Coach at WhiteHat.
-I have been desiging and developing the curriculum for the level 4 software engineering apprentiship.
+I have been designing and developing the curriculum for the level 4 software engineering apprenticeship.
 I am responsible for cohorts of 18 - 24 year olds undertaking a Level 4 apprenticeship.
 During 18 months I deliver 3 months of tuition, set monthly assignments, review and coach apprentices to create a porfolio proving a set of technical competencies set by BCS (The Chartered Institute for IT).
 I conduct regular progress reviews with line managers and see apprentices through two exams.

 **Feb 2018 - Feb 2019 Home Office**

 I was a Senior Node js developer in the Home Office.
-I Worked on an internal tool providing search capability and visualization over a large dataset (2.5 billion nodes, 3 billion edges).
+I Worked on an internal tool providing search capability and visualisation over a large dataset (2.5 billion nodes, 3 billion edges).
 As a full stack developer I extending the backend API (nodejs, elasticsearch, neo4j) with new functionality.
 I maintaining the frontend, porting an Angular 1.5 app to React.
 I delivered new features, repairing broken tests (added pre-commit hooks for tests, and test coverage reporting).
 I worked with Kubernetes and created a ETL (extract transform and load) script that automated the ingestion of data into our datastores.
 Most interest task was taking the cypher queries and python code created by the data scientists on our team and rendering their algorithms in javascript ready for production.

 **Autumn 2017 Freelance**